 Examples

+Can plants evolve tolerance to heat this quickly?

+It might not be necessary – if species can acclimate to new temperatures and tolerate them through phenotypic plasticity then selection is not expected to lead to divergence

+If a widespread species is not capable of acclimating to heat and can not respond rapidly to changing temperatures, we would expect populations in the warmer parts of the range to disappear and the species range may shift northward

+Local adaptation however, might result from divergent selection in the presence of sufficient genetic variation.
+In this case we would expect warmer and cooler environments to have populations with differing tolerances to heat.

+We used a common garden approach to examine whether there is evidence for local adaptation and genetic divergence in tolerance to heat for a widespread plant

+We hypothesized that a widespread weedy species will have evolved greater tolerance to hot temperatures in reproductive and vegetative stages in southern populations that are consistently hotter than northern populations.

+Reproduction phases should be particularly sensitive to hot temperatures.

+Hyp 1: Plants from southern regions (Texas) will respond to moderate heat during floral development differently than will plants from northern regions (Minnesota) because southern plants have evolved greater tolerance to hot environments

+Alternatively northern and southern plants will acclimate to hotter temperatures in parallel as a result of phenotypic plasticity in tolerance

+Hyp 2: Overall tolerance to extreme heat will be greater in southern plants because these plants have adapted to tolerate the extreme maximum temperatures there and the northern plants have not.

+Alternatively northern and southern plants will be equally tolerant to heat

+Objectives

-Climate change is rapidly altering environmental conditions at regional and local scales, leading to relatively rapid shifts in temperature regimes, precipitation regimes and the severity of weather events (citations).
-As a result, there is widespread interest in understanding how plants, a mostly sessile taxonomic group, will cope with these rapid changes (citations)?
-There are three ways plants can respond while avoiding extinction; adapt relatively rapidly, tolerate changing conditions through plasticity in phenotype that allows acclimation to the new conditions, or shift ranges (Janzen 1967, Schlichting 1986, Molina-Montenegro and Naya 2012).
-Because the environmental conditions across a species’ range are often heterogeneous, in particular for species that ranges along a wide latitudinal gradient, selective pressures can also differ among populations.
+Climate change is rapidly altering environmental conditions at regional and local scales, leading to relatively rapid shifts in temperature regimes, precipitation regimes, and the severity of weather events (Seneviratne, Xuebin. et al. 2021).
+As a result, there is widespread interest in understanding how plants, a mostly sessile taxonomic group, will cope with these rapid changes (citations).
+Plants can respond in three ways while avoiding extinction; adapt relatively rapidly, tolerate changing conditions through plasticity in phenotype that allows acclimation to the new conditions, or shift ranges (Janzen 1967, Schlichting 1986, Molina-Montenegro and Naya 2012).
+Because the environmental conditions across a species’ range are often heterogeneous, in particular for species with ranges along a wide latitudinal gradient, selective pressures can differ among populations.
 Divergent selection in two regions can result in differing trait optima in the separate populations, leading to local adaptation (Kawecki and Ebert 2004).
-Alternatively, plants in different populations with different environments may be phenotypically plastic in their response to hotter temperatures but show little genetic divergence among those populations.
+Alternatively, plants in populations with different environments may be phenotypically plastic in their response to environmental conditions but show little genetic divergence among those populations.
 Temperature, in particular, is a variable that can determine species distributions and can vary greatly in both severity and consistency with geographic region (Von Büren and Hiltbrunner 2022).
-In an effort to test for local adaptation of plants to regional thermal environments, we examined how temperature stress affected traits and how heat and cold-tolerance vary across a latitudinal gradient in a widespread weed, Solanum carolinense (Solanaceae).
+In an effort to test for local adaptation of plants to regional thermal environments, we examined how temperature stress affected traits by examining how heat and cold tolerance vary across a latitudinal gradient in a widespread weed, Solanum carolinense (Solanaceae).